Academic-Anti-Bullying/Academic-Anti-Bullying-Blog/README.md

 While anyone is at risk of being bullied in academia, research [research](https://journals.sagepub.com/doi/full/10.1177/1478210316639417) has found that some of us are more vulnerable compared to others.
 For example, early career researchers (ECRs), including trainees (e.g. graduate students, postdocs), minority groups, adjunct professors, research associates, and untenured professors are at a higher risk to experience bullying.
 Employees [Employees](https://link.springer.com/article/10.1007/s10672-012-9193-7) with more years in a job report feeling less bullied than others subordinate to them, meaning that junior members of a research group or Faculty may be at greater risk of bullying.

-_Italic_The existence of sharp power differentials is a major factor in workplace bullying in academia
+_Italic_The existence of sharp power differentials is a major factor in workplace bullying in academia_Italic_

 These specific groups are more vulnerable to bullying in academia than others because of the existence of sharp [power differentials](https://journals.sagepub.com/doi/abs/10.1177/0886260513505708?journalCode=jiva), a major contributing factor to bullying in the workplace.
 For [example](https://journals.sagepub.com/doi/abs/10.1177/1045159514558409), men and supervisors of large successful research groups are observed to perpetrate bullying behavior more often than women and other minorities, though exceptions do exist.
 Other research has shown that the pressure associated with publishing, getting research funding, and lack of leadership and people management training in science may also contribute to bullying.